From the Desk of Clearissa Coward’s Command Center via Divinely Organized

 Organize Your Kitchen For The Holidays & Beyond

-I realize it’s just October and I do not want to bombard you with the holiday season too soon.
-I refuse to jump the gun like the retailers, but as an organizer, I feel the sooner you get things under control, the better.
+The holiday season is upon us and although I do not want to bombard you with the holiday season too soon.
+I refuse to jump the gun like some retailers, but as an organizer, I feel the sooner you get things under control, the better.
 Let’s organize your kitchen for the holiday season and beyond.
 It’s the “beyond” that we will focus on. 🙂

 The holiday season begins with Thanksgiving and in our family, I usually host both Thanksgiving and Christmas dinner.
 With all that planning, prepping and cooking, I have to be organized.
 And whether you are hosting or contributing to the holiday celebrations, it’s about to get busy and organization is your best defense against becoming overwhelmed.
 I am going to break it down so you can get a handle on your kitchen’s organization and as usual, accomplish it in small increments.